We are exhibiting at Convergence India 2023, New Delhi, India, 27-29 March Book a Meeting

 Operating System (OS)

-Cluster computing is mainly suited for industrial centers, healthcare and research centers, and centers that offer service at a national level.
-On the other hand, cloud computing is best suited for banking, finance, insurance, space exploration, weather forecasting, Infrastructure As A Service (IAAS) used by network architects; Platform As A Service (PAAS) used by developers; Software As A Service (SAAS) used by end users.
+Cluster computing primarily suits industrial centers, healthcare and research centers, and national-level service providers.
+On the other hand, cloud computing best suits banking, finance, insurance, space exploration, and weather forecasting.
+Network architects use Infrastructure As A Service (IAAS), developers use Platform As A Service (PAAS), and end users use Software As A Service (SAAS).

 Parameter Cloud Computing Cluster Computing